Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/SVD/SVD.rst

 Overview
 ========

-The `singular value decomposition` (SVD) is a very useful technique for dealing with general dense matrix problems.
-Recent years, SVD has become a computationally viable tool for solving a wide variety of problems raised in many practical applications, such as least-squares data fitting, image compression, facial recognition, principal component analysis, latent semantic analysis, and computing the 2-norm, condition number, and numerical rank of a matrix.
+The `singular value decomposition` (SVD) is a useful technique for dealing with general dense matrix problems.
+In recent years, SVD has become a computationally viable tool for solving a wide variety of problems raised in many practical applications, such as least-squares data fitting, image compression, facial recognition, principal component analysis, latent semantic analysis, and computing the 2-norm, condition number, and numerical rank of a matrix.

-For more information, please refer to `SVD`_.
+For more information, refer to `SVD`_.

 .. _`SVD`: http://www.netlib.org/utk/people/JackDongarra/PAPERS/svd-sirev-M111773R.pdf